Old Dog Vestibular Disease: Symptoms, Causes, Treatment, and What to Expect

-While some cases resolve on their own, others require urgent veterinary treatment, making it important for owners to understand what could be happening.
+While some cases resolve on their own, others require urgent veterinary treatment, making it important for dog owners to understand what could be happening.

 Old Dog Vestibular Disease